 |Ultimate Tg by DSC (°F)||142||139||116||130||133||154|

-Characteristics of WEST SYSTEM Epoxies
+General Characteristics of WEST SYSTEM Epoxies

 WEST SYSTEM epoxies cure to a hard, solid plastic with superior mechanical properties.
 When small amounts of filler are added to mixed resin and hardener, WEST SYSTEM 105 Resin-based epoxy becomes a very strong, gap-filling adhesive.
 Joints bonded with these epoxy mixtures are often stronger than the fibers that surround them.
 Other combinations of WEST SYSTEM epoxy and fillers produce mixtures that can be used in fairing and filleting.
-WEST SYSTEM epoxy is an excellent medium for transferring loads from wood fiber to metals.
+WEST SYSTEM Epoxy is an excellent medium for transferring loads from wood fiber to metals.
 It will serve as an efficient interface for distributing high-point loading over greater surface area than would otherwise be possible.
-WEST SYSTEM Epoxy products will bond fiberglass, aramid (Kevlar™), graphite, and other synthetic fibers in structural and reinforcing applications.
+WEST SYSTEM Epoxy products will bond to fiberglass, aramid (Kevlar™), graphite, and other synthetic fibers in structural and reinforcing applications.

-The success of any epoxy composite depends in part on the epoxy’s ability to shield the substrate it from moisture.
+The success of any epoxy composite depends in part on the epoxy’s ability to shield the substrate from moisture.
 While no epoxy forms an absolute moisture vapor barrier, as little as two coatings of WEST SYSTEM Epoxy will impede the passage of moisture vapor to such an extent that the moisture content of the epoxy encapsulated substrate remains stable.
 Epoxy controls the fluctuations of moisture content, improving mechanical properties and dimensional stability.
 When used to encapsulate wood, epoxy restricts both moisture and oxygen, making it impossible for dry rot fungi to survive.

 A WEST SYSTEM Epoxy moisture barrier also creates a stable base for paint and varnish.
-Wood surfaces protected with coatings of WEST SYSTEM epoxy cannot become saturated with water.
+Wood surfaces protected with coatings of WEST SYSTEM Epoxy cannot become saturated with water.
 Paint adheres better, with less cracking and lifting, than it does on substrates without the benefit of an epoxy coating.

 Epoxy will bond at room temperatures with little clamping pressure, so few specialized tools and molds are needed.
 As a result, project overhead can be drastically reduced, and parts manufacturing is more flexible with epoxy.

 Our body of knowledge about epoxy composites grows with each day of testing.
-Current product data is published in our How-To Manuals, Epoxyworks Magazine, and on our here on our website.
+Current product data is published in our How-To Manuals, Epoxyworks Magazine, and here on our website.
 Our technical staff is always available to answer any questions you may have.